 If you plan to major in mathematics, the sciences, or studio art, we recommend enrolling in English 101 for the spring semester.

-Please list three English 101 sections that you are interested in.
-Descriptions of English 101 course are available online.
+List (6) English 101 sections in which you are interested on your preference form due May 29th.
+Descriptions of English 101 courses and the preference form are available online.

-In order to maximize your options, please list at list 6 courses in this section.
+In order to maximize your options, please list at least 6 courses in this section.

-If you cannot attend CORE, it is still important to complete the Course Planning Worksheet.
-You will not be at a disadvantage in terms of course selection, and you will still have an opportunity to speak with advisors.
+If you cannot attend CORE June, it is still important to complete the Course Planning Worksheet.
+You will not be at a disadvantage in terms of course selection, and you will still have an opportunity to speak with academic advisors.